Amortized Vine Copulas for High-Dimensional Density and Information Estimation: Information Estimation

 our grid-based density $\hat{D}$ provides a direct MI estimate:

 For multivariate data, total correlation (TC) decomposes across vine edges:

 For a fitted vine $\hat{c}(u) = \prod_e \hat{c}_e(u_{i \mid D}, u_{j \mid D})$, we estimate held-out TC by summing per-edge held-out mean log-density terms $\widehat{\EE}[\log \hat{c}_e]$.
-Figure~\ref{fig:tc_decomposition}(c) shows what this decomposition looks like on real datasets: we fit a D-vine on the training split, evaluate each fitted edge on held-out pseudo-observations, and aggregate the resulting log-density contributions by tree.
-Bars show the absolute share $\sum_{e \in T_t} |\widehat{\EE}[\log \hat{c}_e]| / \sum_e |\widehat{\EE}[\log \hat{c}_e]|$, and the legend reports the signed held-out TC per dataset.
 Each edge contributes a non-negative conditional MI term at the population level; finite-sample plug-in estimates can be slightly negative.
 Unlike variational bounds that can be loose or high-variance \citep{belghazi2018mine, poole2019variational}, our estimator is based on explicit density evaluation.
+Figure~\ref{fig:tc_decomposition} validates this decomposition synthetically, across dimensions, on real tree-level contrasts, and through tree-knockout interventions.

-Together, these panels show that the decomposition matches ground truth in a controlled setting, remains practical as dimension grows, differs meaningfully across real datasets, and is interventionally meaningful inside the fitted vine: tree groups with larger fitted TC share also induce larger TC drops when removed.
+Together, the results show that the decomposition matches controlled ground truth, remains practical as dimension grows, varies across real datasets, and responds meaningfully to tree knockouts.